nukopian/DBIx-Squirrel/README.md

         [@transforms]            |      [@transforms]
     );                           |  );

-The final element in each of the constructors' argument-lists is an optional list of transforms.
-A transform is an individual processing stage within a transformation, represented by a CODEREF (or a call that returns a CODEREF).
+The final element of each constructor's argument-lists is the transformation pipeline (`[@transforms]`).
+Each stage of this pipeline is an individual processing step, represented by a CODEREF (or a call that returns a CODEREF).

 Each stage of a transformation receives the latest version of the result via the argument-list (`$_[0]` to be precise).
 For the sake of convenience (and